grafana/grafana/docs/sources/tutorials/stack_guide_graphite.md

 author: Torkel Ödegaard
 ---

-# Stack Setup and Config Guide: Graphite + Grafana + StatsD
+# Stack setup and config guide: Graphite + Grafana + StatsD

 This lengthy article will guide you through installation, configuration and getting started with the amazing metric stack that is composed of Graphite, Grafana and StatsD.